 In the initial few sessions my aim is to get to know your child so I can create a therapy plan to meet needs.
 I will counsel the initial concern and enquire about family life and past history.

 At this stage we will agree duration of therapy for short term (4-12 sessions) or long term (6 months or more), taking into account the initial assessment agreement.
 I work with children and young people individually and if they or I request family members to join us this can take place at any stage of the therapy.

 Whilst I am able to offer some support to parents it is very important to remember the child/young person is my client.
 Throughout the work I will maintain the child/young persons confidentiality unless there are safeguarding concerns then we will advise parents accordingly.

 During therapy I may need to meet with parents both individually or together depending on the presenting circumstances.
-This can be requested by the child or myself at any stage during the contractual work.
-This takes place to gather additional information to make further
+This can be requested by the child at any stage during the contractual work if risk, safeguarding or a referral become necessary.

 Approaches used within therapy

 I use many approaches within my work including solution focussed therapy and creative play.
 Any intervention used is adapted to fit the child's age, development stage, interest and needs.
-I work with children individually and in family therapy if requested by the child.
-I also offer parent consultations.
+I work with children individually and can accommodate brief systemic family intervention if requested by the child/young person to be helpful to their process.

 At primary school age parental consent is needed for the child to see a counsellor and there is usually contact between the counsellor and the parent with the child aware.